AnastasiaEvgenia/restaurant-reviews-app-stage-1/README.md

 ### Leaflet.js and Mapbox:

 This repository uses [leafletjs](https://leafletjs.com/) with [Mapbox](https://www.mapbox.com/).
 Mapbox is free to use, and does not require any payment information.

+## License

+This code is distributed under the MIT license.